top of page

 10:00 AM

-Keynote: Being Black While Hacking: The Unofficial Survival Guide
+Being Black While Hacking: The Unofficial Survival Guide

 Speaker: Dr. Louis DeWeaver III